Hobart Bosworth: Hobart Bosworth Productions Company

-In 1913, he started his own company, Hobart Bosworth Productions Company, to produce a series of Jack London melodramas.
-He produced and directed the company's first picture, playing Wolf Larsen in The Sea Wolf.
-London himself appeared as a sailor.
-The movie was released in the U.S. by The W. W. Hodkinson Corp. and States Right Independent Exchanges.

 D. W. Griffith also released a Jack London picture that year, Two Men of the Desert.
 Hobart followed up The Sea Wolf with The Chechako.
 The Chechako and some other Bosworth-London pictures were distributed through Paramount Pictures.

 Bosworth also directed the follow-up, The Valley of the Moon, in which had a supporting actor role.
 He also appeared as an actor in John Barleycorn, which he co-directed with J. Charles Haydon.
 He produced, directed, wrote, and acted in Martin Eden and An Odyssey of the North, playing the lead in the latter, which was released by Paramount.
 He finished up the series by producing, directing, and playing the lead in the two-part "Burning Daylight" series, The Adventures of Burning Daylight.
 Both were released by Paramount.

 Soon Bosworth joined the Oliver Photography Company.
 Subsequently, Bosworth Inc. and Oliver Morosco Productions released a total of thirty-one pictures, most which starred Bosworth.
 The company ceased operations after producing The Sea Lion.

 The merger with Paramount ended the period in Bosworth's creative life where he was a major force in the motion picture industry, which was undergoing changes as the industry matured and solidified.
 He directed one other picture before the merger, The White Scar, which he also wrote and starred in for the Universal Film Manufacturing Company.
 After his own production company closed, Hobart wound up playing supporting roles as an actor.

 He divorced his first wife, Adele Farrington, in 1919.
 On 22 December 1920 he married Cecile Kibre, widow of G. Harold Percival, who had been art director at Ince Studio and who had died of influenza in 1918.
 Cecile Kibre had a son by Percival, named George, whom Hobart Bosworth later adopted as his son.